‘Amazon, here we come’: Biden promotes union push in remarks to union conference

 President rallies organised labour with message to retail giant after historic union campaign in New York

-Following Amazon workers’ successful union election in New York, marking the first-ever US union within the retail giant, President Joe Biden underscored worker protections “to make sure the choice to join a union belongs to workers alone.”
+Following Amazon workers’ successful union election in New York, marking the first-ever US union within the tech and retail giant, President Joe Biden underscored worker protections “to make sure the choice to join a union belongs to workers alone.”

 “By the way: Amazon, here we come,” he said in remarks to North America’s Building Trades Unions Legislative Conference on 6 April.

-The room burst into cheers, as he then urged members of Congress to pass the Pro Act, a stalled measures that would expand labour protections related to employees’ rights to organise and collectively bargain in the workplace.
+The room burst into cheers, as he then urged members of Congress to pass the Pro Act, a stalled measure that would expand labour protections related to employees’ rights to organise and collectively bargain in the workplace.

 “That’s what unions are about, in my view: dignity and respect for people who bust their neck,” he said, pointing to apprenticeship programmes and other union protections.